 What is Independent examination?
-Independent examination is form of of external scrutiny suitable for smaller charities.
+Independent examination is a form of external scrutiny suitable for smaller charities.
 The role of the examiner is to provide an independent scrutiny of the accounts and, in this way, help maintain public trust and confidence in charities.

 Does and examiner have to be a qualified accountant in every case?
 An independent examiner does not always need to be a professional accountant.
 A person with ‘financial awareness’ and ‘numeracy skills’ should have the requisite ability to act as an independent examiner for Receipts and Payments accounts.
 The trustees should satisfy themselves that the examiner does have ability commensurate with the size of the charity and the complexity of its financial statements.